Services Contacts Free Consultation via WhatsApp

 Over years of work, we have seen hundreds of cases where people lost time and money due to mistakes that could have been avoided.
 Here are the most common ones.

-Mistake 3: Name discrepancy If the surname in the passport differs from the surname in the certificate (for example, after marriage), document acceptance may be refused.
+Mistake 3: Name discrepancy.
+If the surname in the passport differs from the surname in the certificate (for example, after marriage), document acceptance may be refused.
 Solution: bring your marriage or name change certificate.

 Frequently asked questions